wheelofheaven/wheelofheaven.io/content/en/intro/at-a-glance/the-setting.md

 This sentiment finds echo in the concept of the "cosmic haystack."
 The term, metaphorically alluding to the classic needle in a haystack conundrum, is used to highlight the daunting challenge that space's vastness poses in our quest for extraterrestrial intelligence.
 The idea is simple: space is so incredibly vast that even if intelligent civilizations abound, finding them or their signals is akin to finding a single specific straw in an enormous stack of hay.

-Consider this; light from the closest star to our sun, Proxima Centauri, takes more than four years to reach us.
+Consider this; light from the closest star to our sun, Proxima Centauri, takes more than four years to reach us[^light].
 That's the nearest star!
 When we scale up to galaxies, clusters, and superclusters, the distances become so mind-bogglingly large that the idea of stumbling upon an extraterrestrial signal starts to seem less like a science endeavor and more like winning a cosmic lottery.

 Nevertheless, our ignorance should not breed despair but rather kindle curiosity.
 The universe, in all its infinite glory, beckons us to explore, to seek, to question.
 The vastness of space, rather than discouraging us, should serve as a humbling reminder of our place in the cosmos and an inspiration to explore its endless mysteries.
 As long as the stars shimmer in the night sky, the hypothesis of extraterrestrial intelligence will continue to captivate our collective imagination, prompting us to delve deeper into the cosmic abyss in our quest for cosmic companionship.

+[^light]: A distance that has yet to be confirmed by empirical data.
+This could be achieved by undertaking an actual space travel leaving Earth and actually landing on the shores of the sun system of Proxima Centauri.

 ### Unraveling the Tapestry of Ancient Memories